-The PhD in Psychology with Concentration in Transpersonal at Sofia University offers a unique and exciting opportunity to study the theories and practices of transpersonal psychology.
-Grounded in the pioneering work of the Institute of Transpersonal Psychology, founded in 1975, the PHD program is structured around a three-year course of study that is offered in both online and on-campus formats.
-It is designed for adult learners with a qualifying master’s degree who seek an exceptional educational environment for personal growth, enhanced relationships, and career development.
+The Doctor of Philosophy (Ph.D.) in Transpersonal Psychology degree program offers a unique and exciting opportunity to study the theories and practices of transpersonal psychology.
+Grounded in the pioneering work of the Institute of Transpersonal Psychology, founded in 1975, the Ph.D. program is a three-year program offered in an online format with twice-yearly in-person seminars.

-“My time at Sofia University–the course work, the opportunity to collaborate so closely with the faculty, and the commitment to whole person education– allowed me to refine my vision for the Inner Explorer program, develop and pilot it in various iterations and finally to rigorously study the effects.
-These have all proven critical steps in my ability to co-found this nonprofit company, launch several programs, and most importantly, help children succeed in school and ultimately in life.”
+My time at Sofia University–the course work, the opportunity to collaborate so closely with the faculty, and the commitment to whole person education– allowed me to refine my vision for the Inner Explorer program, develop and pilot it in various iterations and finally to rigorously study the effects.
+These have all proven critical steps in my ability to co-found this nonprofit company, launch several programs, and most importantly, help children succeed in school and ultimately in life.